ktoso/swift-evolution/proposals/NNNN-async-function-isolation.md

 created task.

 This decision is deliberate to match the semantics of unstructured task creation in nonisolated synchronous functions.

-Note that unstructured task creation in methods with isolated parameters already do not inherit isolation if the isolated parameter is not explicitly captured.
+Note that unstructured task
+creation in methods with isolated parameters already do not inherit isolation if the isolated parameter is not explicitly captured.

+> don't we think that's a bug, not a feature though?
+>  But yes the explicit capture is how it works so okey to say it here, no need to change
+>
+> Maybe consider unless wording?
+Reads a bit clearer to me?
+>
+> > Note that unstructured task
+> > creation in methods with isolated parameters already do not inherit isolation
+> > unless the isolated parameter is explicitly captured.

 Unstructured tasks created in concurrent async functions can also run concurrently with the enclosing function: